 In publishing the PAC report in July 2014 committee member Richard Bacon MP cited Crossrail as a “textbook example of how to get things right” making strong reference to the structure and governance arrangements put in place between sponsors DfT and TfL and Crossrail Ltd. The Project Initiation and Development topic area examines through a number of subject areas how the Crossrail project developed from a compelling business case to a functioning delivery organisation.

 Crossrail is the biggest infrastructure project in Europe and the largest infrastructure investment in the UK in a generation.
-A planned learning legacy paper on the Business Case will describe how the case was made for such a huge investment and how the realisation of the intended benefits is being assured.
-It will also explain how the wider economic benefits of the scheme were assessed, the learning for future schemes being that crucial stakeholder support can be based on benefits which may not feature in the traditional cost-benefit analysis.
+The learning legacy paper on the Business Case describes how the case was made for such a huge investment and how the wider economic benefits of the scheme were assessed, the learning for future schemes being that crucial stakeholder support can be based on benefits which may not feature in the traditional cost-benefit analysis.

 Prior to the Montague Report the Government’s preferred delivery model was a privately financed concession.
 When this proved to be unachievable the UK Treasury capped the contribution from the central exchequer at around a third of the overall cost requiring the remaining funding to be raised from the beneficiaries of the project.
-A future learning legacy paper on Funding will describe how the funding package was assembled.
+The learning legacy paper on Funding describes how the funding package was assembled.

 The funding arrangements created two separately accountable public sector sponsors – central government and London’s local government transport authority.
 Both sponsors were political bodies with separate and unaligned electoral timetables carrying the prospect of several combinations of political leadership over the 10 year project term.
 The learning legacy paper on Lessons Learned from Structuring and Governance describes the factors which shaped the delivery model structured around the creation of a sponsor organisation and a publicly owned and accountable SPV with an independent Board of Directors responsible for delivering the project.